 Above is another example of an older piece from before the rainbow aethetic was decided upon.
 These also show the logo before the LLC was formed.
 There was no consistent color scheme and the different designers created labels and ads based on their personal preferences.

 Uniformity and consistency were key factors in my attempt at rebranding.
 I wanted a visual architecture that would work in any environment.
 I had already established a color scheme and had some assets that I created when building the website, so I would use that as my style template.

 These pieces were created to look beautiful alongside one another.
 There is a nice balance of light and dark between accompanying items.
 The Arial and Impact typefaces are very clean and legible.
 These would be printed on the offset presses due to the volume and cost, so I wanted to minimize the use of black and be mindful of trapping between the Pantone colors.

 In this section we will explore different advertising strategies an systems implemented by the previous designer and myself.

 I hope you have found this detailed look into the rebranding of Rowe's Print Shop insightful.
-I do not intend for the criticism of the previous branding(s) to sound too harsh but it is important to understand that I analyze all design work this way, even my own.
-My process begins by always thinking about how things can be improved.
+My process in reworking and existing brand begins by analyzing how things can be improved and concentrating on the strengths.
 I pick pieces apart in order to understand what makes them tick.
 Once I have clearly delineated any issues and areas of opportunity, the more enjoyable strategy sesssion begins.
 This project began in my "down time" during the year of 2017 and finished in 2018.